weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Didn't you know?"

 "For God's sake speak up, Annie Mason.
-What is it you <span id="calibre_link-176" page-number="123" page-name="Page:There Is Confusion.djvu/129" page-index="129" page-quality="3" title="Page:There_Is_Confusion.djvu/129"></span>know
+What is it you know about him?
-about him?
 Has he got another wife?
 Is he an escaped convict?"

 "He's a gambler."